kapolyak/docker101-demo/README.md

 docker build -t kapolyak/dockerdemo .
 ```

-	-t sets the image tag.
+&nbsp;-t sets the image tag.
 Remember to precede the tag with your docker username.
 . this period is not a typo!
 It tells docker to include everything in this directory in the image.

 3. Run the Docker image
 ```